-Big 5 personality theory
+Big 5 personality framework

-Schwartz theory of basic human values
+Schwartz theory of universal human values

 Personality can be defined as the distinct patterns of behavior that characterize each individual.
 Personality is considered to arise from within the individual and remains fairly consistent throughout life.

 Personality assessment is often used to help people learn more about themselves and their unique characteristics.
 Understanding your own personality traits as well as those of your teammates will help you leverage the individual strengths of each person of your team and support them in aspects they do not feel confident in.
 Making personality data visible to every team member will help you communicate better and create an environment where everyone can perform their best.

 The Big 5 personality model became popular thanks to the research led by Paul Costa and Robert R. McCrae in the 1970s.
 Since then, the Big 5 personality model has become the leading framework used in virtually every scientific study of human personality.
 In addition to the five personality traits (extraversion, openness, agreeableness, conscientiousness, and emotional range), research has also identified six unique facets of each personality trait that are often more predictive of situation-specific behavior.

 At Teamscope, we also rely on the research of professor Jüri Allik from the University of Tartu and his colleagues for the latest science in human personalities.

 The Big 5 measures five personality dimensions:

 If personality best represents how we typically behave in a given situation, then values describe the motivational basis of our attitudes and behavior.

 Teams that share similar values tend to be more cohesive, more engaged at work, and find it easier to reach consensus on important matters.
 Not surprisingly, candidates that share similar values to the team are up to four times more likely to stay with the company long-term.